 Diverse Technical Lectures and Seminars

-Most of the fifty events that BSCES sponsors annually are technical presentations.
+Most of the thirty events that BSCES sponsors annually are technical presentations.
 Many of these are evening dinner lectures but they also include biennial Structural Lecture Series, Ladd Lecture, and Casagrande Lecture, the annual Freeman Lecture, Lawler Lecture, and Keville Dinner, various NHI courses, workshops, and webinars.
-BSCES is comprised of eight technical groups and institute chapters (Coasts Oceans, Ports, and Rivers Institute Boston Chapter; Construction Institute Boston Chapter; Engineering Management Group; Environmental and Water Resources Institute Boston Chapter; Geo-Institute Boston Chapter; Structural Engineering Institute Boston Chapter; Transportation & Development Institute Boston Chapter; and the Younger Member Group) that sponsor most of these events but other committees such as the Southeastern Massachusetts Committee and Program Committee also sponsor such events.
+BSCES is comprised of nine technical groups and institute chapters (Coasts Oceans, Ports, and Rivers Institute Boston Chapter; Construction Institute Boston Chapter; Engineering Management Group; Environmental and Water Resources Institute Boston Chapter; Geo-Institute Boston Chapter; Structural Engineering Institute Boston Chapter; Transportation & Development Institute Boston Chapter; Utility Engineering & Surveying Institute; and the Younger Member Group) that sponsor most of these events but other committees such as the Southeastern Massachusetts Committee and Program Committee also sponsor such events.
 See the events calendar for a full listing of upcoming events.

 BSCES publishes an extensive monthly newsletter.
 Subject matters include technical issues, project summaries, and legislative matters.
 BSCES is also the only section that publishes its own Engineering Journal.
 Past issues of the journal are also available for purchase.